spryker/spryker-docs/docs/scos/user/features/202001.0/product-groups-feature-overview.md

 ## Product groups in the Back Office

 In the Back Office, a product catalog manager can view what product group an abstract product belongs to.
-See [Viewing a Product](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/managing-products/managing-products.html#viewing-products) to learn more.
+See [Viewing a Product](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/managing-products/managing-products.html#viewing-a-product) to learn more.

 Also, they can insert product groups into CMS pages via content widgets in the [WYSIWYG editor](/docs/scos/user/features/{{page.version}}/content-items-feature-overview.html#content-item-widget).

-## Creating product groups

-Currently, only a developer can create product groups by [importing them](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/merchandising-setup/product-merchandising/file-details-product-group.csv.html) or modifying the database.
-Only abstract products can be added to product groups.

 ## Current constraints